 Points of style

 Please make sure that the text adheres to the stylistic requirements outlined in the Utrecht Law Review style guide, which can be downloaded in pdf format here.
 Please note that, as of 2020, the Utrecht Law Review uses the Oxford Standard for Citation of Legal Authorities (OSCOLA) available here.

 The submission is not under consideration for publication elsewhere and it contains work not previously published in English elsewhere.
 Articles originally published in another language might, in certain circumstances, be accepted for publication in the Utrecht Law Review in English.
 The author should indicate if this is the case.
 It is up to the editorial board to decide upon acceptance.

-The submission file is in OpenOffice, Microsoft Word, or RTF file format.
+The submission file is in OpenOffice or Microsoft Word file format.

 Once accepted for publication, the final version of the paper must be provided.
-A completed and signed copyright form, which can be downloaded in pdf format here, must accompany each paper.
+A completed and signed copyright form, which will be sent by the Managing Editor, must accompany each paper.
 By signing the form the author states to accept the copyright notice of Utrecht Law Review.
 The copyright notice for authors is also included in the copyright acceptance form.

 Privacy StatementThe names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.

 This journal doe not apply any Article Processing Charges (APCs).
 The journal is funded via other means.